 Julia Piper is a past CEO of TTH (2009-2010), the founding Executive Director of Science Policy (2008-2009) and a contributor to 3 issues of the Science in Society Review.
 She is a graduate of the University of California, Berkeley with a degree in Molecular and Cell Biology, and is currently a Ph.D. candidate in Organismic and Evolutionary Biology at Harvard University.
 Her scientific pursuits have included the molecular mechanism of the Angelman Syndrome protein, Ube3A, under Dr. Lu Chen, the degree and form of somatic genomic mosaicism in neural lineages under Dr. Fred Gage at The Salk Institute, and the constraints and dynamics of genetic network evolution under Dr. Michael Desai.

-James Shepherd is currently reading for a PhD in quantum chemistry at the Department of Chemistry, University of Cambridge, UK and is a graduate student at Gonville and Caius College.
-As an undergraduate studying natural sciences in 2006 he founded the Cambridge branch of The Triple Helix and in 2008, this work was recognised by the award of the Sir Harold Gilles Bursary.
+James Shepherd is currently a computational chemist at Rice University (Houston, USA) where he holds a Research Fellowship of the Royal Commission of the Exhibition of 1851 (London, UK).
+This followed seven-and-a-half years earning undergraduate and postgraduate degrees at the Chemistry Department at the University of Cambridge (UK) and he founded the Cambridge branch of The Triple Helix in 2006.
+Two years later, in 2008, this work was recognised by the award of the Sir Harold Gilles Bursary by Gonville and Caius College.
 In 2010 he wrote a book chapter on his experiences of undergraduates communicating science through The Triple Helix for the book Successful Science Communcation (Cambridge University Press, 2011) and in 2011 presented the story of the growth of The Triple Helix at Cambridge at the AAAS General Meeting 2011 as part of the European Union-US Symposium Series.
-James is always on the look-out for new projects for the future, always keen to chat about his experiences in science communication, and happy to receive correspondence.
+James is always happy to receive correspondence about projects for the future, questions about grad school or almost anything else.

 Jennifer Yang graduated from UC Berkeley with a B.A. in Molecular and Cell Biology (emphasis in Neurobiology) and a Minor in English.
 She co-founded a student-run course as Chapter Production Head for TTH at UC Berkeley, and served as the Executive Director of Internal Affairs for TTH International from 2009-2010 and again from 2011-2012, directing the planning committee for The Triple Helix Annual Meeting, developing the first internal resource site, and establishing a sustainable alumni network.
 Currently, Jen is working on clinical gene therapies for Alzheimer’s disease at the UCSD Center for Neural Repair under Dr. Mark Tuszynski, and serving as Co-Chair for Team HBV, a non-profit organization promoting hepatitis B awareness and education.
 She will begin her medical studies in the fall.